Survivor Series (2005): Event

 Before the event aired live on pay-per-view, a match was contested on Sunday Night Heat between Juventud (accompanied by Super Crazy and Psicosis) and Simon Dean, which Juventud won.

 The first pay-per-view match was Booker T (accompanied by Sharmell) against Chris Benoit in the first match of their "Best of 7 series" for the vacant WWE United States Championship.
 The match started with Booker T exiting the ring when Benoit gained a slight advantage.
-The match went back and forth for the first half before Booker took control.
+The match went back and forth for the first half before Booker T took control.
 The match saw interference by Sharmell, distracting Benoit, who was on the top ropes.
 After Benoit missed a diving headbutt, Booker T pinned Benoit, using the ropes for leverage, to win the match and take a 1–0 lead in the series.

 In the following match, Trish Stratus (accompanied by Mickie James) defended her WWE Women's Championship against Melina (accompanied by Joey Mercury and Johnny Nitro).
 Stratus immediately took control until Melina fought back.
 When Nitro and Mercury interfered, the referee ejected them from ringside.
 Melina kept control until Stratus fought back with forearm shots.
 Stratus pinned Melina after a diving bulldog to retain the title.

 Next, Triple H faced Ric Flair in a Last Man Standing match.
 Flair was still on his way to the ring, when Triple H attacked him and gained the early advantage.
 After attacking Flair's head with a screwdriver, Triple H continued using foreign objects throughout the match, including a folding chair, a sledgehammer, and the steel steps.
 The match went back and forth between Triple H and Flair.
 Triple H attempted a Pedigree through a broadcast table but Flair countered the move into a back body drop through another broadcast table.
 Triple H later performed three Pedigrees on Flair but Flair got up each time.
 Triple H then hit Flair in the back with a sledgehammer, and Flair did not stand by the referee's ten count, giving Triple H the win.
 After the match, Edge and Lita came to the ring, and Edge announced that he would be hosting a new show on Raw entitled "The Cutting Edge".
 Edge noted that Dmitri Young was in the audience, and proceeded to criticize the sports teams of Detroit.
 Young replied by insulting Edge and his lack of a world championship.